microsoft/VSProjectSystem/doc/extensibility/dataflow_best_practices.md

 #### Consider specifying `skipIntermediateInputData`/`skipIntermediateOutputData = true`

 This improves performance, but can be used only if the latest data is needed.
+If the dataflow is passing change as a 'delta', skipping intermediate input will lose data.

 #### DataFlow blocks should produce initial data

 There may be cases where producing initial data may not be possible because some conditions are not met.
 In that case, it is preferable to produce empty initial data than not producing any data, which can lead to deadlocks.

 ### Disposing/Completing
-- Only the first link needs to be disposed (`Source -> A`), the rest will be handled automatically
+- Only the external links need to be disposed (`Source -> A`), middle links get GC-ed automatically
 - Only the the first block (`A`) needs to be completed.
 The rest will be handled automatically

 ```CSharp